bahlolab/FoundHaplo/Documentation/Prepare database with known disease haplotypes.md

 singularity instance stop mysql
 ```

-## How to acess database in R and import disease haplotypes using RMariadaDB
+## How to acess the database in R and import disease haplotypes using RMariadaDB

 1. Download the relevant connector using [link](https://mariadatabase.com/downloads/#connectors)
 SLURM : centos 7 , others : centos 6